7Block Labs

 • Wrapped: Gas ≈ G_snark_verify + calldata_gas(proof_snark_bytes).

-Even if your STARK verifier is unusually optimized, you need to be 10×–30× better than the common baselines to rival a Groth16 wrapped proof on Ethereum.
-Unless you’re verifying off‑chain (see “Verification layers” below) or on a chain with a native FRI/hash precompile, wrapping is the economic default for Ethereum L1.
+Even if your STARK verifier is super optimized, you still need to be 10× to 30× better than the usual baselines to compete with a Groth16 wrapped proof on Ethereum.
+Unless you’re doing verification off-chain (check out “Verification layers” below) or on a chain that has a native FRI/hash precompile, wrapping is pretty much the go-to choice for Ethereum L1.

 Practical stacks that already do this (and what to copy)